GetUSB.info Logo

 USB smartswipe You personal security for on-line shopping has finally arrived.
 No more malware keylogging your credit cards, pins and CID number.
 With this personal credit card swipe machine you are very secure to buy all that gadget crap off eBay.
 SmartSwipe is the first to introduce this brilliant product.
 What the USB swipe credit card machine does, is read the mag strip, encrypts the data and sends it Continue Reading

-There are some fundamental differences between USB copy protection and USB encryption to files on a flash drive.
-I have seen many companies confuse and muddy the terminology between the two.
+There are some fundamental differences between USB Copy Protection verse USB Encryption for data on flash drives.
+Many companies confuse and muddy the terminology between the two.
 It’s time to clear things up and explain the difference.

-In short; USB copy protection secures a file or set of files so they cannot be copied – thus copy protection.
+In short: USB copy protection secures a file or set of files so they cannot be copied – thus “copy protection.”
 USB encryption scrambles the source files so they cannot be read unless you decrypt them.
-Take a moment and think about this…there is a BIG difference.
+Think about this… there is a BIG difference.

 Encryption is the process of scrambling files and data so they cannot be accessed unless a password or key is supplied to reassemble the content and put everything back together.
 This process is known as decryption.